-A superior, who had no experience with website design but “knew it all”, complained very early on that site development duties took up too much official work time.
+A superior, who had no experience with website design but “knew it all”, complained very early on that website development duties took up too much official work time.
 I was told to “keep it simple”, but there was very little communication regarding what “simple” was.

-The massive amount of content quickly overwhelmed the initial presentation as “simplicity” morphed into reality.
+The massive amount of content quickly overwhelmed the initial request to “keep it simple”, as simplicity morphed into reality.

 My superior resisted any further website discussion.
-So…I undertook the remaining 90% site development, maintenance, and completion entirely on my own time to get it done right.
+So…I undertook the remaining 90% website development, maintenance, and completion entirely on my own time to get it done right.
 11worth Design was born out of that experience.

 Most websites lie somewhere in between.
 Frank, open-minded webmaster-client discussion is essential to the development process.

 This doesn’t imply that a client must be web-savvy before commissioning a website (some clients prefer not to be!).
-However, I’m committed to best-educate a client based on the interest they have in their site.
+However, I’m committed to best-educate a client based on the interest they have in their website.